dusty-nv/jetson-inference/README.md

 ![Abaco stripe](https://www.abaco.com/sites/default/files/default_images/product-strip.jpg)

-# Abaco Systems TX1 enable Small Form Factor solutions
+# Abaco Systems TX1 enabled Small Form Factor solutions
 ## Deep Learning for Military Applications
 This is a branch of the NVIDIA's deep learning inference workshop and end-to-end realtime object recognition library for Jetson TX1.
 Please reffer to the main branch for details and tips on setting up this demonstartion.